• Skip to primary navigation

 Hi, I'm Suzy!
 Welcome to my Pacific Coast kitchen!

-Here you will find authentic Mediterranean recipes, and a variety of fresh seafood recipes that are easy to achieve, feature fresh ingredients, and are packed with flavor!
-We aim for a catch-and-cook lifestyle for our family, and my seafood recipes are tested, perfected, and easy re-create!
-Subscribe to get them via email.
+Here you will find authentic Mediterranean recipes and a variety of fresh seafood recipes that are easy to achieve, feature fresh ingredients, and are packed with flavor!
+Growing up on the Mediterranean I cherish our current catch-and-cook lifestyle, and my seafood recipes are tested, perfected, and easy to re-create!
+Subscribe to get them via email, and in the meantime you can Shop My Kitchen!

 Popular